What is Whey Protein?

 And this is true especially right after a bout of resistance exercise -- protein within 4-6 hours is ideal.

-So, let's say you know you can't get to a protein source for up to 5 hours; casein makes for a great low-calorie option to ensure you're covered with amino acids for that time period.
+So, let's say you know you can't get to a protein source for up to 5 hours; casein makes for a great low-calorie option to ensure you're covered with amino acids for that time.

-Casein can also prevent hunger in between meals and makes us less likely to want to indulge in anything that is too high in calories.
+Casein can also prevent hunger in between meals and makes us less likely to want to indulge in anything too high in calories.

-But in the aforementioned and better designed study, 13 untrained men consumed 70g of protein (82% casein) across two doses.
+However, in the aforementioned and better-designed study, 13 untrained men consumed 70g of protein (82% casein) across two doses.

 35 grams were consumed at 10:30 pm, and the other at 4 pm before their weight training.
 The other half of the protein was consumed at 10:00 am (between breakfast and lunch for each group).